ivanwolf/redux-fetch-duck/docs.md

 <a name="withFetch"></a>

 ## withFetch(resourceName) ⇒ <code>function</code>
-Returns a High order reducer wich creates the fetching resource and merge other reducers.
+Returns a High order reducer wich creates the fetching resource and combine other reducers.

 **Kind**: global function